 What Will I Learn?

-This time round they were up against some fierce competition.
+But this time round they were up against some fierce competition especially after SEMRush raised $40 million to expand last year.

 SEMRush has always played second fiddle to Ahrefs.